OSHA 10 Certification

 How long does it take to get OSHA 10?

 If you're studying part-time, expect 2–3 weeks.
-Also, full-time?
+Now, full-time?
 You could knock it out in a long weekend.
 But again — don’t rush it.

 Is OSHA 10 the same as OSHA 30?

 Not even close.
-And oSHA 30 is advanced — 30 hours instead of 10.
-OSHA 10 is basic.
+OSHA 30 is advanced — 30 hours instead of 10.
+Also, oSHA 10 is basic.
 You’d get OSHA 30 if you’re a safety manager or supervisor.
 For most workers, 10 is enough.

 Can I get OSHA 10 for free?

 Yes.
-OSHA offers free online training through their website.
+And oSHA offers free online training through their website.
 Third-party sites might charge $50–$200, but they’re not necessary unless your employer specifically wants you to use their platform.

 Does OSHA 10 work everywhere?